Moving a PMC to the Attic

 ${NAME}

-on behalf of the Apache Attic and the now retired Apache ${project} project
+on behalf of the Apache Attic and the now retired ${project} project

 It’s important to include the boilerplate from the project’s site so people know what we’re talking about.